deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Treasury

-A fraction ( `reserveFactor`) of the borrower interest paid is automatically added to the Venus Protocol `reserve`.
-The reserves are stored in the individual `vToken` contracts and are managed by the `Comptroller`.
+A fraction (`reserveFactor`) of the borrower interest paid is automatically added to the Venus Protocol reserves in each `vToken` contract.
+The `accessControlManager` controls who can withdraw these reserves via `_reduceReserves()` and who can set the `reserveFactor`.
+The destination address for reserves is set by the `admin` role (Normal Timelock) through `setProtocolShareReserve()`.
-The reserves are collected to the _Treasury_ through the `_reduceReserves()` function of each `vToken` contract.
-Once the reserves are in the _Treasury_, _Governance_ can vote on proposals to spend the _Treasury_.

-Treasury management is controlled by the Normal Timelock and [Treasury Guardian](#security-council) for setting treasury parameters, while the `accessControlManager` handles reserve factors and withdrawals.
+The Venus Treasury contract is owned by the Normal Timelock, which can withdraw any token or native currency to any arbitrary address through governance proposals (48-hour delay).
+This gives governance complete control over all treasury funds.

 # Dependencies